codacy/chart/docs/extra/logs-collect.md

     You can also [download the script](extract-codacy-logs.sh) to run it manually.

-2. Send the archive file containing the logs to Codacy's support team for analysis.
+2. Send the compressed logs to Codacy's support team at [support@codacy.com](mailto:support@codacy.com) for analysis.

+    If the file is too big, please upload the file to either a cloud storage service such as [Google Drive](https://www.google.com/drive/) or to a file transfer service such as [WeTransfer](http://www.wetransfer.com/) and send us the link to the file instead.